gRegorLove/csrf/README.md

 $app->add(\Odan\Csrf\CsrfMiddleware::class);
 ```

+> Make sure that the PHP session is already started before invkoing the CSRF middleware.

 ### Using the Aura.Session token

 If you are already using the [Aura.Session](https://github.com/auraphp/Aura.Session) library you can use their Session-ID and CSRF token.